 To book a place on a course, e-mail Education@NIFHS.org.

-All courses are held in the Honneyman Room, NIFHS Research Centre, Unit C4, Valley Business Centre, 67 Church Road, Newtownabbey, Co.
-Antrim, BT36 7LS.
+All courses are held in the Honneyman Room, NIFHS Research Centre, Unit C4, Valley Business Centre, 67 Church Road, Newtownabbey, BT36 7LS.

 “Family Finder 1”